eugenetriguba/lirc/README.rst

-:warning: See https://git.sr.ht/~eugenetriguba/lirc for the latest development.
+See https://git.sr.ht/~eugenetriguba/lirc for the latest development.

+---

 LIRC Python Package
 ===================